michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 Next steps are quite obvious.
 We replace one by one each of the hardcoded coordinates, making the code more and more generic.

-We noticed that there is only one y coordinate for each top letter, regardless of the left-ness or right-ness of them.
+We noticed that there is only one y coordinate for each top letter, regardless of the leftness or rightness of them.
 We were Green, so we were able to refactor it.
 We then followed with creating the next test demanding calculating y coordinates of bottom letters.
 We had to hold our horses though, having realised that the y coordinates of bottom letter depend not only on the letter in question, but also on the letter used as an input.
 In other words, the stateless, immutable Layout became an immutable, but stateful one.